 Beyond our immediate community, we support charities and other worthwhile causes, often initiated by the interests of the primary school students.
-For example, students initiated a fruit and vegetable coop business to raise money for an orphanage in Thailand.
+Some years ago students initiated a fruit and vegetable co-op business (Green Grads) to raise money for an orphanage in Thailand.
 The money raised pays one salary for a teacher in a Montessori-based toddler program at the orphanage.
+We have been able to expand our philanthropic endeavors to now support a Kempsey based Indegenous community, Dalaigur preSchool.
+This year the Graduates will be spending a week working with this community as part of Our Journey of Service programme (JOS).